zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation01.md

 MISMATCH-DELEGATION-CHILD-1   | ENOUGH_IPV4_NS_CHILD, NOT_ENOUGH_IPV4_NS_DEL, ENOUGH_IPV6_NS_CHILD, NOT_ENOUGH_IPV6_NS_DEL, ENOUGH_NS_CHILD, ENOUGH_NS_DEL | 2)
 MISMATCH-DELEGATION-CHILD-2   | NOT_ENOUGH_IPV4_NS_CHILD, ENOUGH_IPV4_NS_DEL, NOT_ENOUGH_IPV6_NS_CHILD, ENOUGH_IPV6_NS_DEL, ENOUGH_NS_CHILD, ENOUGH_NS_DEL | 2)

-* (1) All tags except for those specified as "Forbidden message tags" (no instances for these test scenarios)
+1\) All tags except for those specified as "Forbidden message tags" (no instances for these test scenarios)

-* (2) All tags except for those specified as "Mandatory message tags"
+2\) All tags except for those specified as "Mandatory message tags"

 ## Zone setup for test scenarios

 Assumptions for the scenario specifications unless otherwise specified for the specific scenario:
 * For each scenario zone there are two name servers configured.
-  * Both NS (ns1 and ns2) are equal in delegation and in zone.
+  * Both name servers (ns1 and ns2) are equal in delegation and in zone.
-  * Both NS are in-bailiwick
+  * Both name servers are in-bailiwick
-  * Both NS have both IPv4 and IPv6 addresses
+  * Both name servers have both IPv4 and IPv6 addresses
   * All required glue records are present in the delegation.
   * All glue exactly matches the authoritative address records in correct zone (not more and not less records).
-  * All NS IP addresses respond with identical zone content.
+  * All name server IP addresses respond with identical zone content.

 ### ENOUGH-1
 This is the main happy path.